Skip to Content

 How to Play:

-1. Setup: Arrange chairs in a circle, making sure there is one less chair than the number of players.
+1. Setup: Arrange chairs in a circle, with one less chair than the number of players.

-2. Play: Start the music and let the children walk around the chairs.
-When the music stops, everyone must quickly find a chair to sit in.
+2. Play: Start music and have kids walk around the chairs.
+When music stops, everyone finds a chair.

-3. Eliminate: The child left standing is out of the game.
-Remove another chair and restart the game.
+3. Eliminate: The child left standing is out.
+Remove one chair and repeat.

 Musical Chairs is a timeless game that never fails to entertain.
 For a twist, consider using musical bobs or statues for younger toddlers.
 Your kids will love this game so much, they’ll want to play it at every party!